Fiat 500 (2007): Third-party conversion and concept history

-A concept electric 500 by Fiat/Chrysler was shown as the 500 Elettra or 500 BEV Concept at the 2010 Detroit Auto Show in January, positioned as a competitor to the Mini E, but details of the electric vehicle were not initially available.
+An electric concept car version of the 500 by Fiat/Chrysler was shown as the 500 Elettra or 500 BEV Concept at the 2010 Detroit Auto Show in January, positioned as a competitor to the Mini E; details of the electric vehicle were not initially available.
 The electrified 500 appeared to be a working prototype, as it contained a traction battery and motor with a pushbutton transmission.
-Shortly after the 2010 show, Fiat/Chrysler announced an all-electric 500, based on the 500 Elettra Concept, would go into production starting in 2012.
+Shortly after the 2010 show, Fiat/Chrysler announced an all-electric 500, based on the 500 Elettra concept, would go into production starting in 2012.
 It had a target range of 100 mi and an estimated retail price of $32,000, half of which was attributed to the cost of the battery.

-The production 500e was unveiled in November 2012, at the Los Angeles Auto Show, followed by a second appearance at the 2013 Frankfurt Motor Show.
+The production 500e was unveiled in November 2012 at the Los Angeles Auto Show, followed by a second appearance at the 2013 Frankfurt Motor Show.

 Availability

 Deliveries began in California by July 2013, and around 2,310 units were sold in the U.S. in 2013.
-The Fiat 500e went on sale in Oregon in the summer of 2014, and US sales are limited to just these two states.
+The Fiat 500e went on sale in Oregon in the summer of 2014, and U.S. sales were limited to just these two states.

 The American rollout was scheduled to continue to other states with mandates of sales of zero emission vehicles; for Europe, Fiat-Chrysler said in 2012 there were no plans to make the 500e officially available.
-However, Scuderia-E has imported and sold used 500e vehicles which were originally on sale in the United States for the European market, refitted with higher-capacity batteries and a CCS combination socket for fast charging.
+Scuderia-E imported and sold used 500e vehicles that were originally on sale in the United States for the European market, refitted with higher-capacity batteries and a Combined Charging System combination socket for fast charging.

 In September 2019, Fiat announced it was discontinuing the entire subcompact hatchback 500 line in the United States, including the 500e; existing dealer stock was expected to sustain sales into 2020.